cantart/arq-task-throttler/README.md

 ## Running the tests

-There are currently no automated tests in this project.
+Currently, there are currently no automated tests in this project.

 ## Project Structure